openmind-sw/aws-sam-typescript-docker-hello-world-template/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- hello-world - Code for the application's Lambda function and Project Dockerfile.
+- src/hello-world - Code for the application's Lambda function and Project Dockerfile.
 - events - Invocation events that you can use to invoke the function.
-- hello-world/tests - Unit tests for the application code.
-- template.yaml - A template that defines the application's AWS resources.
+- cf-templates/services.yaml - A template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
-These resources are defined in the `template.yaml` file in this project.
+The application uses several AWS resources, including Lambda functions and an API Gateway API with API-Mapping.
+These resources are defined in the `services.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 ## Deploy the sample application